spring-projects/spring-integration-extensions/spring-integration-aws/README.md

 Spring Integration Extension for Amazon Web Services (AWS)
 ==========================================================

+# Introduction
-##Small Introduction to Amazon Web Services (AWS)
+## Amazon Web Services (AWS)

-Launched in 2006, Amazon Web Services (AWS) started providing key infrastructure for business as web services, which, also known as cloud computing.
+Launched in 2006, [Amazon Web Services][] (AWS) provides key infrastructure services for business through its cloud computing platform.
 Using cloud computing businesses can adopt a new business model whereby they do not have to plan and invest in procuring their own IT infrastructure.
 They can use the infrastructure and services provided by the cloud service provider and pay as they use the services.
 Visit [http://aws.amazon.com/products/] for more details about various products offered by Amazon as a part their cloud computing services.

+*Spring Integration Extension for Amazon Web Services* provides Spring Integration adapters for the various services provided by the [AWS SDK for Java][].

-##Introduction to Spring Integration's extensions to AWS
+## Spring Integration's extensions to AWS

-This guide intends to explain in brief about various adapters available for the AWS and sample xml tag definition for each of them and code snippets wherever necessary,
+This guide intends to explain briefly the various adapters available for [Amazon Web Services][] such as:

-The library aims to provide adapters for following AWS Services

 * **Amazon Simple Email Service (SES)**
 * **Amazon Simple Storage Service (S3)** (Development complete, coming soon)